caleb531/jcanvas/README.md

 # [jCanvas](http://calebevans.me/projects/jcanvas/)
 *Copyright 2013, Caleb Evans*

-jCanvas is a jQuery plugin, written in JavaScript, that makes the HTML5 canvas easy to work with.
+jCanvas is a jQuery plugin that makes the HTML5 canvas easy to work with.

 ## [Download](http://calebevans.me/projects/jcanvas/downloads/)